angusbezzina/buy-me-a-coffee/README.md

 ### Astro App

 The Astro app is currently configured to be deployed to Vercel.
 For further instructions on how to deploy the Astro app, please refer to the [astro README](apps/astro/README.md).

+## Show support

+If you like this project, please consider giving it a star, or shout me a coffee using the link to my "Buy Me A Coffee" page I shared at the top!